locsmith/xcamshift/xcamshift/web site/xcamshift.md

 ###Installation

 XCamShift can be installed from pre compiled binaries or can be compiled on the users own computer targeting a particular installation of xplor-nih.
-The precompiled binary python modules include all the software required to run XCS and do not require any other software to be installed other than XPLOR-NIH
+The precompiled binary python modules includes all the software required to run XCS and you should not require any other software to be installed other than XPLOR-NIH

 download XCamShift binaries (xplor nih 2.35):